Home Wireless Earbuds Jlab Epic Air Sport Vs. Nothing Ear 1

 See price on Amazon See price on Amazon

-Ingress protection ratings refer to the level of protection offered by a casing, against solids and liquids.
-In the format of IPXX, 'X' represents a number The first value of the IP rating refers to protection against solids such as dust, while the second refers to resistance against liquids (water).
+IP ratings refer to the rank of protection offered by an enclosure, against solids and liquids.
+In the format of IPXX, 'X' represents a number The first value of the IP rating means protection against solids say dust, while the second refers to resistance against liquids (water).

-Having a value of IP66, the JLab Epic Air Sport's rating is read as, the first number of 6 denotes that they are completely dust proof, and of liquids that they can withstand high pressure jet that's 12.5mm diameter, similar to fire hose from any angle for 3 minutes at a distance of 2.5 to 3 meters..
+Having a value of IP66, the JLab Epic Air Sport's rating for solids indicates that they are completely dust proof, and the second number of 6 means that they can withstand high pressure jet that's 12.5mm diameter, similar to fire hose from any angle for 3 minutes at a distance of 2.5 to 3 meters..
 Compared to the JLab Epic Air Sport, Nothing Ear 1 have a rating of IPX4 meaning that no data available to specify a protection rating and that of liquids is that, JLab Epic Air Sport has a higher liquid rating than Nothing Ear 1 JLab Epic Air Sport have a weight of 20g .
-We consider a lower weight best because lighter devices are more comfortable to transport.
-Nothing Ear 1, at 9.4g are lighter than the JLab Epic Air Sport with a difference -10.6g For a device to be true wireless it must have no wires connecting any part of the device together, JLab Epic Air Sport are true wireless for this matter since they have no cables.
+We prefer a lower weight best for the reason that lighter devices are more comfortable to move with.
+The Nothing Ear 1, at 9.4g weigh less than the JLab Epic Air Sport with a difference -10.6g For a device to be true wireless it must have no cables connecting any part of the device together, JLab Epic Air Sport are true wireless for this matter since they don't have cables.

-JLab Epic Air Sport have ANC enabling you to listen at lower volume levels, good for your ears since you don't have to crank up the device volume to overcome background sounds.
-The Nothing Ear 1 too have Active Noise Cancellation making both earbuds ideal for plane rides and morning travels.
+JLab Epic Air Sport have Active Noise Cancellation enabling you to listen at lower levels of volume, good for your ears since you don't need to crank up the device volume to outcompete background sounds.
+The Nothing Ear 1 too have Active Noise Cancellation which makes either of the devices ideal for plane rides and morning commutes.
+The JLab Epic Air Sport and Nothing Ear 1 operate with different noise cancellation settings, pick the mode that suits your travel or that enhances your chill time.

-A driver unit is basically a mini speaker that makes sound in the earbuds, the unit size determines the sound produced by the earbuds.
-Nothing Ear 1 driver unit is 11.6mm in diameter, making them have a larger driver unit than that of JLab Epic Air Sport by 3.6mm , many people have a misconception that driver units of a bigger size automatically produce better sound quality.
+The driver unit is the component that makes sound in the device, the unit size determines the loudness of the earbuds.
+Nothing Ear 1 driver unit is 11.6mm in diameter, making them have a larger driver unit than that of JLab Epic Air Sport by 3.6mm , as many tend to believe that driver units of a bigger size automatically produce better sound quality.

-JLab Epic Air Sport's lowest frequency is at 20Hz, low-frequency response inidcates how well a particular audio component produces low recognizable frequencies and if it alters the signal on its way through.
-Nothing Ear 1's lowest frequency is at 20Hz, this implies that both devices can make sound with equal bass JLab Epic Air Sport's highest frequency is at 20,000Hz, high-frequency response indicates how well a particular audio device produces high human frequencies and if it makes any changes to the signal while at it.
-Nothing Ear 1's highest frequency is at 20,000Hz, this means that both devices generate equal treble The sound pressure level, is the pressure level of sound, in decibels, dB, JLab Epic Air Sport's measurement is 110dB/mW.
+The JLab Epic Air Sport's lowest frequency is at 20Hz, low-frequency response inidcates how well an audio device generates low audible frequencies and if it makes any changes to the signal on its way through.
+Nothing Ear 1's lowest frequency is at 20Hz, this implies that both devices can produce equal bass The JLab Epic Air Sport's highest frequency is at 20,000Hz, high-frequency response measures if and how well an audio device makes high human frequencies and if it changes to the signal on its way through.
+Nothing Ear 1's highest frequency is at 20,000Hz, this implies that both devices generate equal treble SPL, is the pressure level of sound, in decibels, dB, JLab Epic Air Sport's measurement is 110dB/mW.

 Devices with a higher sound pressure level are generally louder when supplied with any given audio source.
-JLab Epic Air Sport's battery life is 15 hours, these last longer than 5 hours of listening which is considered average before recharge.
-A device's battery life is given by the manufacturer, and with longer battery life, you get to use it for longer and requires fewer chargings.
+JLab Epic Air Sport's battery life is 15 hours, these last longer than 5 hours of listening which is considered average for a single charge.
+A device's battery life is usually given by the manufacturer, and with more battery hours, you get to use it for longer and have to charge the device less often.

 Nothing Ear 1's battery life is less than that of JLab Epic Air Sport by 10 hours .
-Each time you recharge your earbuds, they get a little less playing time.
-The effect is barely noticeable at first, but over time, your wireless earbuds will have shorter listening time.
-This is given by the manufacturer, and the JLab Epic Air Sport's case has a full charge of 55 hours.
+Every time you recharge your device, they get a little less listening time.
+The effect is not noticeable at first, but over time, your wireless earbuds will have shorter listening time.
+The battery life of the charging case is given by the vendor, and JLab Epic Air Sport's case is said to have a charge of 55 hours.

-A charging case with a longer battery life allows you to recharge your earbuds on the go several times before having to recharge the case itself.
+A charging case with more battery hours enables you to recharge your earbuds on the go several times before recharging the case itself.
 Nothing Ear 1's charging case has a battery life of 29 hours, less than that of JLab Epic Air Sport by 26 hours It requires 3 hours to fully charge the JLab Epic Air Sport's battery.
-It is recommended to fully charge the battery before using the earbuds for the first time.
+It is highly adivsable to fully charge the battery before using the earbuds when they have been in storage for extended periods.

-Nothing Ear 1 takes 1.5 hours to fully charge the battery, less than that of JLab Epic Air Sport by 1.5 hours The JLab Epic Air Sport, the device supports wireless charging.
-To charge the device, you simply put down on a compatible charging pad.
-Nothing Ear 1 also support wireless charging, always look out for the charging standard of the earbuds.
+Nothing Ear 1 takes 1.5 hours to fully charge the battery, less than that of JLab Epic Air Sport by 1.5 hours JLab Epic Air Sport, the device supports wireless charging.
+To charge the device, you just put down on a supported charging pad.
+Nothing Ear 1 also support wireless charging, take note of the charging standard of a device.

-JLab Epic Air Sport have a battery level indicator, an indicator alerts you when the earbuds has a low battery.
-The battery indicator lights indicate the charging state of your device and charging case.
-Nothing Ear 1 too have a battery level indicator, these enable you to tell the charging state of your earbuds, if charged fully, or the battery is running low.
+The JLab Epic Air Sport have a battery level indicator, an indicator shows you when the earbuds has a low battery.
+Its lights display the charging state of your earbuds and charging case.
+Nothing Ear 1 too have a battery level indicator, these enable you to tell the charging state of your earbuds, whether fully charged, or the battery is running low.

-JLab Epic Air Sport support USB TYPE-C, an industry-standard connector for transmitting both data and power through a single cable.
+The JLab Epic Air Sport use USB TYPE-C, a standard connector for transmitting both data and power through a single cable.
 Nothing Ear 1 too have USB TYPE-C. This USB-C plug is part and parcel of most current laptops, phones, and tablets.

-JLab Epic Air Sport have Bluetooth version of 5, Bluetooth is a wireless technology standard that allows data movement between devices placed in close proximity, using short-wavelength, ultra-high frequency radio waves.
+JLab Epic Air Sport have Bluetooth version of 5, Bluetooth is a wireless technology standard that enables data movement between devices placed in range, using short-wavelength, ultra-high frequency radio waves.
 Nothing Ear 1 has a Bluetooth version of 5.2, newer than that of JLab Epic Air Sport .
 Newer versions provide faster data transfers.
 JLab Epic Air Sport have a 10meters distance to connect via Bluetooth.

 Nothing Ear 1 have a maximum range of 10meters, equal to that of the JLab Epic Air Sport JLab Epic Air Sport support AAC, a codec used for Bluetooth audio.
 It supports 24-bit audio at 250kbps.
 Because it uses psychoacoustic modeling, it provides better results than other codecs at the same bit rate.

-Since its the highest quality codec that any Bluetooth-supporting Apple product supports, the JLab Epic Air Sport will work fine with your iPad.
-If you are planning on using these with Android you need to pay even closer attention to codec support for if they only have AAC they won't provide the best audio quality possible, ensure that they also support aptX HD, LDAC, or LHDC as well.
-The JLab Epic Air Sport have 6 microphones.
+Since its the highest quality codec that any Bluetooth-supporting Apple product supports, the JLab Epic Air Sport will work well with your MacBook.
+If you intend on using these with Android you need to pay even closer attention to codec support for if they only have AAC they won't provide the best audio quality possible, ensure that they also support aptX HD, LDAC, or LHDC as well.
+JLab Epic Air Sport have 6 microphones.

 The Nothing Ear 1 microphones are 6, equal to that of the JLab Epic Air Sport .
-More microphones record better sound quality and enable the earbuds to filter out noise.
-The JLab Epic Air Sport use a noise-canceling type of microphone, these microphones are designed to reduce noise from the earbuds' sound.
-The Nothing Ear 1 too use a noise-canceling type of microphone.
+More microphones result in better sound quality and help the device to filter out background sounds.
+JLab Epic Air Sport use a noise-canceling type of microphone, these microphones are designed to filter out background sounds from the desired sound.
+The Nothing Ear 1 too have a noise-canceling type of microphone.

 kinsta kinsta